Carolyn Dailey: Other Activities

 Dailey appears regularly on Sky News as an expert on the creative industries and, in 2018, was named to Creative Review's annual "Creative Leaders 50" list, as one of the 50 people driving change in the global creative industry.

 Dailey is a Life Member of British Academy of Film and Television Arts (BAFTA) and a Founding Member of Annie Lennox's global women's empowerment charity The Circle.
 She has been named by Wired UK, in 2010, as one of the UK's "Top 10 Women Digital Powerbrokers" and by the London Evening Standard as one of the 1000 most influential Londoners, each year from 2013 through 2016.

 Education

-Dailey has a JD magna cum laude from Boston College Law School, a BA with Honours in Art History from UCLA and obtained the Advanced Programme in French Language and Civilisation at the Sorbonne.
+Dailey has a BA with Honours in Art History from UCLA and obtained the Advanced Programme in French Language and Civilisation at the Sorbonne.